This information is current as at 31 May 2023.

 • requesting certain personal information from you when you wish to discuss any issues relating to the products and services we provide to you.

 Whilst we take reasonable measures, no data transmission over the Internet can be guaranteed as fully secure and accordingly, we cannot guarantee or warrant the security of any information you send to us using our online forms or products.
 You submit information over the Internet at your own risk.

 Why do we exchange personal information with third parties?

 Unless required by law, we will only exchange the personal information that we collect in the normal operations of our business, where it is necessary to provide our services (or the services of our alliance companies) to you, or where you request us to or consent to us doing so.

-The types of third parties with whom we may exchange your personal information include – our related bodies corporate (including members of the Bank of Queensland Limited group), your financier or other agents or persons introducing you to us, our corporate partners and distributors and any agents, representatives or contractors used by them in administering that partnership, co-insurers, reinsurers, regulatory bodies and government agencies and our agents and service providers (such as professional advisors, IT support and mailing houses).
+The types of third parties with whom we may exchange your personal information include – our related bodies corporate, your financier or other agents or persons introducing you to us, our corporate partners and distributors and any agents, representatives or contractors used by them in administering that partnership, co-insurers, reinsurers, regulatory bodies and government agencies and our agents and service providers (such as professional advisors, IT support and mailing houses).

 There may be other parties that we need to exchange your information with in the event of a claim or complaint under your policy.
 These include any employer or ex-employer, external dispute resolution schemes, claims investigators, other insurance companies, lawyers, recovery agents, hospitals, doctors, medical specialists or other health professionals.

 We may also disclose your personal information to third parties where you request us to or consent to us doing so or in order to fulfil our legal obligations.